ohcnetwork/care-plugin-cookiecutter/README.md

-# Cookiecutter template for OHC Care Python Plugin Packages
+# Cookiecutter template for OHC Care Plugins

-This is a Cookiecutter template to create Python packages that can be used as plugins for the [OHC Care](https://github.com/ohcnetwork/care) ecosystem.
+This is a Cookiecutter template to create django packages that can be used as plugins for the [OHC Care](https://github.com/ohcnetwork/care) ecosystem.

 ## Quickstart